MelArgn/Travelly/README.md

 # travelly
-Responsive wedsite using HTML and CSS (flexbox)
+Responsive wedsite using HTML5 and CSS3 (flexbox)